Choosing the Right Approach at the Right Time: A Comparative Analysis of Causal Effect Estimation using Confounder Adjustment and Instrumental Variables: Introduction

 \section{Introduction}

-A common goal in observational studies is to estimate the average causal effect (ACE) of a treatment or exposure on a specific outcome such as the effect of maternal stress during pregnancy on a child's birthweight.
+A common goal in observational studies is to estimate the average causal effect (ACE) of a treatment or exposure on a specific outcome such as the effect educational attainment on earnings.
 Due to the exposure not being randomized, the presence of confounders may bias estimates of the ACE.
 Confounders are factors that influence both the level of exposure (or treatment assignment) and the outcome.
 If uncontrolled for, confounders can create extraneous differences between the exposure groups that make it difficult to isolate the causal effect.
 The effectiveness of confounder adjustment for causality (CAC), however, is contingent on the untestable assumption that all possible confounders, or suitable proxies, are present in the dataset and have been accounted for appropriately.
 In other words, we cannot use observed data to prove that the CAC is consistent for the ACE.
-A simple example is if a mother's obstetric risk, a known confounder for stress and birthweight, and any proxies were missing from the dataset we would like to analyze.
-Without \textit{a priori} knowledge that obstetric risk was a confounder, we would not be able to ascertain that the CAC assumptions were violated.
+A simple example is if household income, a known confounder for educational attainment and earnings, and any proxies were missing from the dataset we would like to analyze.
+Without \textit{a priori} knowledge that household income was a confounder, we would not be able to ascertain that the CAC assumptions were violated.

 An alternative approach that may avoid concerns about unobserved confounders is the instrumental variable (IV) approach, or instrumental variable analysis for causation (IVAC).
 An IV is defined by three main conditions: (i) it influences the treatment assignment (relevance), (ii) it is not a cause of the outcome after conditioning on treatment assignment (exclusion restriction), and (iii) it is not associated with unobserved confounders (independence).
 In the event that we have a variable that satisfies these conditions, we could then use variation in the IV as a proxy for variation in the treatment and measure the effect on the outcome.
 Importantly, by (iii), the variation in the IV is independent from unobserved confounding and, therefore, unlike CAC, IVAC does not require appropriately accounting for all possible confounding to consistently estimate the ACE.\citep{baiocchi_tutorial_2014}